Boma Benjy – Iwuoha

 Dos and don’ts

-- DO wear bright colors on bottom.
+- DO wear bright colours on the bottom.

 - DO wear wide-leg pants.